Puppet workshop (Zoom) | May 2020

 Over 3 days, with a combination of book-in and free drop-in events, and an addition Sensory Toddler Day, children were invited to explore sound, movement and tactility.
 Draíocht arts centre transformed it's building into an immersive space for adventure through story, visual arts, music, circus and dance for young children creating artworks, theatre and games together.

-Monthly workshops for young people at Tottenham Boys Briggade.
+Monthly workshops for young people at Tottenham Boys Briggade and The Engine Room.
 We focused primarily on collage, printmaking, animation and film.
-Sometimes inviting artists and practitioners to Tottenham to present their practice and share new skills.
+Sometimes inviting artists and practitioners to Tottenham to present their practice and share new skills with the young people.

 Film and Art Practitioner

 National Citizens Service "The Challenge" | June - Aug 2017

 During the summer of 2017 I facilitated multiple intergenerational projects between young people aged 15 – 18 and older people aged 65 and over.
 All projects involved social action and art-making with care home users in North East London.
 I devised inclusive and engaging curriculum aimed at developing their social entrepreneurial skills and artistic skills.